 Expect to pay between $30 and $50 per linear foot to install pool coping.
 This is the ledge around the edge of an in-ground pool, often in stone or concrete.
 It's designed to complement the deck but cannot replace its function as a lounge space.
 It also holds and hides your automated pool cover if you have one.

-Build your budget for materials and labor around the linear feet your inground pool encompasses:
+Build your budget for coping materials and labor around the diameter of your in-ground pool in linear feet:

 |10x20||60||$1,800 – $3,000|